wpwoodjr/Stereo-Image-Combiner/README.md

 ## Installation

-To run it locally, download the repository and point your browser at index.html
+To run it locally, download the repository and open index.html in your browser.
+No server or build process is required.

 ## License